 Like money market accounts, you can do better with an online bank than with a traditional financial institution.
 Avoid minimum deposits, minimum balances, and monthly maintenance fees by comparing various accounts and institutions.
 Look further afield than your regular bank or credit union to find the highest APYs.

 A high-yield savings account from an online bank can offer a competitive APY.
-American Express Bank has a high-yield saving account with a 0.50% APY as of April 2022.
-This account has no minimum balance requirement and charges no monthly fees.
+American Express has a high-yield saving account with a 3.30% Annual Percentage Yield as of 12/22/22.
+This account has no minimum balance requirement to open and charges no monthly fees.

 Why choose a high-yield savings account?